What is critical illness cover?

 What does critical illness insurance cover?

-Critical illness insurance will pay out a lump sum if the policyholder is diagnosed with one of the critical illnesses listed in the policy document.
-The critical illnesses cover may vary from provider to provider.
+Critical illness insurance will pay out a tax-free lump sum if the policyholder is diagnosed with one of the critical illnesses listed in the policy document.
+The specific medical conditions and severity of conditions that critical illness insurance covers may vary from one insurance provider to the next.

-The following are some of the critical illnesses covered by the majority of providers:
+The following are some of the critical illnesses covered by the majority of insurance providers:

 - Cancer – excluding less advanced cases